Stock Up For the Summer! 15 of the Safest Sunscreens For Kids and Babies

 "The products found in our Guide to Sunscreens may vary from year to year since we rebuild each year's guide from scratch," Carla Burns, a research and database analyst who manages the updates to the EWG Guide to Sunscreen, told POPSUGAR.
 "We try to capture as many products as we can find currently available on the market, but the products don't overlap 100 percent from year to year.
 Also, products are often reformulated, which could also change the score and/or disqualify a product from being on our Best-Rated Products list.
 This year, we strengthened our criteria for UVA protection, and some SPF products did not meet our updated criteria.
 For products to be included on our Best Scoring Sunscreens for Kids list, there are criteria that the products need to meet, and since formulations may change and product availability differs each year, there may be some variability from our 2019 list."

-There are 180 sunscreens with a green rating in EWG's 2020 Guide to Sunscreens — despite only a handful of sunscreen being featured as the year's highest rated — so be sure to check the guide to see if your favorite brand is a "green" EWG brand.
-And keep reading to see and shop the EWG's top 15 picks for 2020!
+There are plenty sunscreens with a green rating in EWG's Guide to Sunscreens — despite only a handful of sunscreen being featured as the year's highest rated — so be sure to check the guide to see if your favorite brand is a "green" EWG brand.
+And keep reading to see and shop some of the EWG's top picks!